-Over the last few years, I have noticed the activity of a lot of nutrition Facebook pages has dropped off significantly, which has dramatically narrowed this list down.
+Over the last few years, the activity of a lot of nutrition Facebook pages has dropped off significantly, which has dramatically narrowed this list down.
 My original notes from when I first had this idea had a list of almost 30 different pages, but a lot of them are either not active anymore, or their engagement has dropped off a cliff.

 A large part of this is due to the Facebook algorithm, combined with the fact that it is so much easier to grow a following on Instagram (and even this has become more difficult over time, particularly in comparison to apps like TikTok).
 This means a lot of people are focusing more time and energy on their Instagram accounts, leaving Facebook as an afterthought.
 I’m still a believer that good content will thrive on Facebook, and I think all the people on this list tick that box quite comfortably.
 None of these are listed in any particular order.